 Being fire safe starts with having smoke alarms installed and maintained.
 Find out more tips about how to safeguard your family from fire.

 Avoid slips, trips and falls by making sure floors are dry and clutter-free.
-Secure loose mats and rugs to stop them sliding around.
+Secure loose mats and rugs to stop them from sliding around.

 Keeping a clear path in your home means everyone can move around safely.
 Furniture that might move or fall, especially in an earthquake, can be secured to a wall.